 A LITTLE BIT ABOUT

-WALTHAM "WATCH CITY"
+WALTHAM, The "WATCH CITY"

 Incorporated in 1738, Waltham, Massachusetts was a largely unassuming area for the first 75 years of its existence.
 All all that changed in 1813.
-The founding by Francis Cabot Lowell of the Boston Manufacturing Company, a revolutionary cotton textile mill situated just adjacent south of what is now Waltham Common (and epicenter of the Watch City Steampunk Festival!), established what was a pioneering model of manufacturing and labor.
+The founding by Francis Cabot Lowell of the Boston Manufacturing Company, a revolutionary cotton textile mill situated along the Charles River, just adjacent south of what is now Waltham Common (and epicenter of the Watch City Steampunk Festival!).
+It was a pioneering model of manufacturing and labor.

-But it was the arrival of the Waltham Watch Factory in 1854 which truly brought the name "Waltham" worldwide recognition.
-Pioneers in making, not just the first machine-made watches, but the most accurate watches in the world, the Waltham Watch Company would dominate that industry for decades.
+But it was the arrival in 1854 of the company which would become the Waltham Watch Factory which truly brought the name "Waltham" worldwide recognition.
+Pioneers in making– not just the first machine-made watches–but the most accurate watches in the world, the Waltham Watch Company would dominate that industry for decades.

 It wasn't quite something magical in the waters of the Charles River, but nonetheless, Waltham would be home to a great number of pioneering companies throughout the 19th and 20th centuries.
 Charles Metz's Waltham Manufacturing Company, would start out making Orient bicycles, the preeminent racing bikes of the 1890's, make their way into brass-era automobiles and some of the very earliest American production motorcycles.
 Raytheon would produce the magnetron tube–aiding not just WWII era radar technology but leading to the microwaves that operate in homes across America–before the company moved deeper into a critical role as a leading US defense contractor.
 These were just a few of the great businesses to come out of the city.

 Waltham "Watch City" celebrates its great history and looks forward to even greater futures!